Pacific Voyager | Kiritimati – Tabuaeran – Hawaii

 - Focus: Offshore Passagemaking | Swimming & Snorkeling | Tropical Island Exploration

 Reserve your spot now with only a $500 deposit!
 This deposit is non-refundable per our crew contract.
-However, it is transferable or refundable in the event that we are forced to cancel this voyage.
+However, it is transferable or refundable in the event that we are forced to cancel or modify this voyage.

 A journey on Sea Dragon is an extra-ordinary experience that can take you to so many places, physically, mentally and spiritually … I’d do it again in a heartbeat.